MLDMXM2017/NEDT/README.md

 python main.py
 ```

-The Results are stored in the results directory, with a csv file for each dataset that stores the results of the three-fold 5-fold cross-validation.
+The Results are stored in the results directory, with a csv file for each dataset that stores the results of 5-fold cross-validation.